Nue404/GogoNime/README.md

 Now start the production build of the site using
 ```
-php -S localhost:8888
+Using Any PHP development environment such as XAMPP, WAMP
 ```

-This will start the app on http://localhost:8888 <br>
+This will start the app on http://localhost/{FOLDER NAME} <br>
 Make Sure You Edit $webUrl in php/info.php before starting in localhost.. <br>
 And Enable the use of .htaccess in PHP enviornment